Beyond Fixed Horizons: A Theoretical Framework for Adaptive Denoising Diffusions: The proposed model

 We now turn to the most general setting, where the polar data support $\Omega = \operatorname{supp} \alpha$ is unknown.
+Since the generative mechanism proposed in Algorithm \ref{alg:gen_supp_known} fundamentally requires $\Omega_\varepsilon$ as input in order to know where to stop the generative process, we must infer $\Omega_\varepsilon$ from the data.
+To this end, we discuss two different strategies: first, a traditional statistical plug-in approach that simply replaces $\Omega_\varepsilon$ in Algorithm \ref{alg:gen_all_known} with a separately obtained estimate $\hat{\Omega_\varepsilon}$.
+The second approach is based on the observation that under the polarity hypothesis, the unknown drift component $\nabla \log \cev{h}$ implicitly encodes the geometry of the data manifold $\Omega$, cf.\ Proposition \ref{prop:stop}.
+This motivates an adaptive stopping criterion that only requires an estimate of $\nabla \log \cev{h}$ as input and may be interpreted as a first hitting time of an implicit manifold estimate.

-Since the generative mechanism proposed in Algorithm \ref{alg:gen_supp_known} requires $\Omega_\varepsilon$ as input, a natural strategy is to build an estimator $\widehat{\Omega_\varepsilon}$ based on the given data in a pre-processing step, and then use a plug-in approach to draw samples based on Algorithm \ref{alg:gen_supp_known}.
-This is formalized in Algorithm \ref{alg:gen_nothing_known}.
+\paragraph{Approach based on separation of manifold and drift estimation} A first---but perhaps na\"{i}ve---strategy is to build an estimator $\widehat{\Omega_\varepsilon}$ based on the given data in a pre-processing step, and then use a plug-in approach to draw samples based on Algorithm \ref{alg:gen_supp_known}.
+This is formalised in Algorithm \ref{alg:gen_nothing_known}.

 To construct $\widehat{\Omega_\varepsilon}$ given a data sample $(Y_i)_{i=1}^n \overset{iid}{\sim} \alpha$, we can consider the following two natural approaches: